git-cola/git-cola/docs/git-cola.rst

 Double-clicking a file stages its contents, as does the the `Ctrl-s` shortcut key.

-`Ctrl-e` opens selected files in the conifgured editor, and `Ctrl-d` opens selected files using `git difftool <http://git-scm.com/docs/git-difftool>`_
+`Ctrl-e` opens selected files in the configured editor, and `Ctrl-d` opens selected files using `git difftool <http://git-scm.com/docs/git-difftool>`_

 Additional actions can be performed using the right-click context menu.